-Whilst the emergence of the COVID-19 pandemic in March 2020 may be considered an unforeseeable event that will give rise to contractual relief on projects that were running at that time, it is extremely unlikely that it would be considered unforeseeable now.
+Whilst the emergence of the COVID-19 pandemic in March 2020 may have been considered an unforeseeable event that would give rise to contractual relief on projects that were running at that time, it would not be considered unforeseeable now.

 Essentially, the parties should agree whether a COVID-19 event gives rise to:

 - Option 1 – an extension of time

 - Option 2 – an extension of time and payment of all the Contractor’s/Sub-Contractor’s loss and expense